-The members of the High School Giving Circle gave it all away!
+As a participant of the High School Giving Circle, you can help give it all away!

-Coming together once a week after school at the Community Foundation office for nine weeks, the members meet to talk about what is important to them and how they want to help folks in our community.
+Coming together once a week for 10 weeks after school, the HSGC members discuss what is important to them and how they want to help address needs in our community.

 The Circle meets with non-profit leaders, solicits grant proposals, and asks hard questions.
-Then they decide ( here is the tricky part ) where to send the money.
-The Circle tells our Board of Trustees their grant decisions and the Board approves the grants on behalf of the Community Foundation of Western Nevada.
+Then they decide (here is the tricky part) where to send the money.